Medically reviewed on March 25, 2018

 Administer with plenty of fluid to decrease stomach irritation and discomfort.
 Some dietary sources of potassium include leafy green vegetables (eg, spinach, cabbage), tomatoes, cucumbers, zucchini, fruits (eg, apples, oranges, and bananas), root vegetables (eg, carrots, radishes), beans, and peas.

 Solution for injection: Store at 25°C (77°F); do not freeze; avoid excessive heat.
 Use only clear solutions.
-When admixed in most common infusion solutions (D5LR, D51/4NS, D51/2NS, D5NS, D5W, D10W, D20W, LR, 1/2NS, NS), potassium chloride is stable indefinitely (ie, until the labeled expiration date of the infusion solution).
+Potassium chloride is compatible when admixed in most common infusion solutions.
+Refer to institution-specific policies and procedures for stability information.

 Aliskiren: Potassium Salts may enhance the hyperkalemic effect of Aliskiren.
 Monitor therapy